nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

     def d_linear_2(x, params): # second model parameter derivative return x

-Next, let's create our dataset.
-We'll create a dataset with :math:`N=200` points total, with 85% datapoints being outliers.
+Next, let's start creating our dataset.
+We'll have :math:`N=200` points total, with 85% of the datapoints being outliers.
 Our "true" model that the datapoints will be generated about will have parameters of :math:`b=0` and :math:`m=1`.
 In code, this is simply: